KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment/deployment.md

 ### Downtime

 I was searching for the website daily in Google in anticipation that it would show up in the results.
-When it did, I clicked on the site and it displayed an error.
+When it did, I clicked on the website link and the website displayed an error.

 ![](error-establishing-a-database-connection.jpg)